 Every Saturday, the grounds of the Transformation House in a suburb of Asuncion, Paraguay are site of special activities for kids from the surrounding neighborhoods.
 About 30 kids and teenagers gather to play pool, tabletop football and soccer, or they do crafts and painting.
 Plus each of the children receives a snack.

 Every Saturday, it is Fiesta time in La Victoria.
-60 kids are having fun, playing, dancing, making music, doing sports, being creatinve, and even baking.
+60 kids are having fun, playing, dancing, making music, doing sports, being creative, and even baking.
 After a joint start every child is free to pick their favourite workshop.

 The Transformation House just outside of Sucre, Bolivia is venue for many kids' parties.
 Children from the surrounding area come to play and have fun, to try out the playground equipment and to enjoy the care and attention of our staff.
-Between 30 and 40 romp around the grounds, complete the various activity stations, sit still to have their faces painted, do crafts, make cookies… and it is hours later when they all return home tired, but deeply satisfied in every sense of the word.
+Between 30 and 40 kids romp around the grounds, complete the various activity stations, sit still to have their faces painted, do crafts, bake cookies… and it is hours later when they all return home tired, but deeply satisfied in every sense of the word.